Displayr/rhtmlTemplate/docs/how_the_code_works.md

 If your widget has any state that needs to be persisted, you can extend the `RhtmlStatefulWidget` class.
 This is detailed below in the RhtmlStatefulWidget section.

 If your widget is SVG based, you can extend the `RhtmlSvgWidget` class.
 This is detailed in the RhtmlSvgWidget section.
-Note that if you extend RhtmlSvgWidget, then you also get RhtmlStatefulWidget, so you dont need to (in fact you cannot in JS) extend both directly.
+Note that if you extend RhtmlSvgWidget, then you also get RhtmlStatefulWidget, so you don't need to (in fact you cannot in JS) extend both directly.

 ## `RhtmlSvgWidget` - from [rhtmlBaseClasses](https://github.com/NumbersInternational/rhtmlBaseClasses)

 **Important Note** - the docs below are just a (potentially out of date) mirror of the docs in the [rhtmlBaseClasses](https://github.com/NumbersInternational/rhtmlBaseClasses) repo.
 You should check the docs in that repo.

-This just does some basic formatting of the initial DOM and creates the outerSvg with a viewbox set to the initial width and height.
+This just does some basic formatting of the initial DOM and creates the outerSvg with a `viewBox` set to the initial width and height.
 If you extend this class you must define `_redraw` and `_processConfig`, as outlined above.

 ## `RhtmlStatefulWidget` - from [rhtmlBaseClasses](https://github.com/NumbersInternational/rhtmlBaseClasses)